 This URL’s full UTM parameter is:

-As you can see, this UTM parameter includes the medium (social) and source (Twitter).
+As you can see, this UTM parameter includes the medium (social) and source (LinkedIn).
 Hawk’s customer relationship management (CRM) platform auto-created this UTM parameter.
-That’s where the post was created and scheduled.
+That’s the platform where the post was created and scheduled.

 Here’s another example: